 Once you have indicated that you meet all eligibility criteria you will then be directed to the application form.
-The full application has automatically been created on the system.
-To enter information into the application, click the 'Edit' button in the upper right-hand corner.
+The full application form has automatically been created on the system.
+To enter information into the application form, click the 'Edit' button in the upper right-hand corner.
 Applications should be completed with the support of the proposed supervisor.

-There are 13 sections outlined on the left hand side of the page:
+There are 8 sections outlined on the left hand side of the page:

 - a) Introduction

 - b) Project Outline

-- c) Supervisor
+- c) Applicant details

-- d) Project Summary

-- e) Lay Summary

-- f) Research Experience

-- g) Personal Statement
+- i.
+Personal Statement

-- h) Supervisor Support
+- ii.
+Planned Research Outcomes

-- i) Applicant's CV
+- iii.
+Applicant's CV

+- d) Supervisor

+- i.
+Add supervisor

+- ii.
+Supervisory Support Plan

-- j) Proposed Supervisor's CV
+- iii.
+Proposed Supervisor's CV

-- k) Declaration of Support Supervisor
+- iv.
+Declaration of Support Supervisor

+- e) Project Summary

+- f) Lay Summary
-- I) Declaration of Support Host Institute

-- m) Validation Summary
+- g) Declaration of Support Host Institute - h) Validation Summary a) Introduction